The Nigerian cashless policy and the issues that undermine it.

 If a policy has been decided on to be put in place, a core part of policy implementation is awareness creation.
 This creation of awareness should not just be on the policy change, but also on the impact (positive or negative) of this policy, as well as detailing potential pathways for containing the issues.
 A good national orientation strategy leaves no one behind and is deployed strategically months or even years ahead of the intended policy change.

 One of the greatest underminers of Nigeria’s cashless journey would be an obvious lack of strategic implementation.
 While the policy in itself was good, it did not have the underground structures required to carry it.
 With just about 42% of the population using any form of internet banking, that leaves over half of the population without a transaction means in the new ‘cashless’ world they have found themselves.
-A better implementation approach would have been to build a non-internet banking alternative that would be adopted at scale and after about 90% adoption and coverage has been reached, the new policy can be implemented.
+A better implementation approach would have been to build a non-internet banking alternative that would be adopted at scale and after about 90% adoption and coverage has been reached, the new policy could then be implemented.

 Charting the Way Forward

-or banks and other players in the financial sector, including entrepreneurs, the Naira crunch presents an unparalleled chance to develop better and more inclusive financial services.
+For banks and other players in the financial sector, including entrepreneurs, the Naira crunch presents an unparalleled chance to develop better and more inclusive financial services.
 There are many financial services solutions available, but more innovation is required to reach the unbanked population.
 Kenya's m-PESA could serve as a model for founders.

 During this time, the shortcomings of the nation's current financial services offerings and its low degree of financial inclusion have become apparent as downtimes for internet and mobile banking applications risen exponentially, USSD became an ou pas banking option, among other issues.
-The chance to strengthen and develop more inclusive and resilient financial systems is posed by these challenges ,for both banks and tech companies.
+The chance to strengthen and develop more inclusive and resilient financial systems is posed by these challenges, for both banks and tech companies.

 Given the present cash shortage, individuals are compelled to stick with merchants who can offer cashless transactions.
 As a result, rather than shopping from the women at the local market, one is likely to shop at bigger stores, minimarts, and supermarkets- exacerbating the plight of our poor.
 Nationwide unrest has also increased as a result of the cashless policy.
 With all of these things happening, it may be appropriate for the government to examine the policy and make adjustments, such as injecting sufficient naira into the economy and developing the necessary infrastructure to support the cashless policy in the future.